+Prior to 2005, the Compensation Committee awarded stock options.
+A portion of these options are still outstanding and all outstanding options are fully vested.
 All stock options previously granted (i) have an exercise price not less than the closing price of the Company's Common Stock on the grant date, (ii) were exercisable at 20% per year, generally starting on the first anniversary of the grant date, and (iii) have a term of 10 years.
-Accelerated vesting occurs upon normal retirement (age 65 with five years of service with the Company), death, disability or change in control of the Company.
-See the "2010 Director Compensation" section on page 15 for information on equity-based awards to Directors.